musictheory/NilScript/README.md

 In contrast to [Objective-J](http://en.wikipedia.org/wiki/Objective-J):
   1. OJ always uses [consistent property names](https://developers.google.com/closure/compiler/docs/api-tutorial3#propnames).
    This allows the resulting JavaScript code to be optimized using Closure Compiler's ADVANCED_OPTIMIZATIONS or the Mauler in [our branch of UglifyJS](https://github.com/musictheory/uglifyjs).
-  2. OJ calls methods directly rather than using a dynamic dispatch.
-Support for `@selector` and `-performSelector:...` is present for the target/action paradigm.
+  2. OJ uses the native Javascript runtime to call methods rather than imitating the Objective-C runtime (see below).
   3. OJ has full support of @property and the default synthesis of ivars/getters/setters.
-  4. OJ uses ECMAScript 5's strict mode to freeze instances (using `Object.freeze`) after `+alloc` is called.
+  4. OJ uses ECMAScript 5's strict mode to seal instances (using `Object.seal`) after `+alloc` is called.

-## Why is the runtime simple (with no dynamic dispatch)?
+## Why is the runtime simple (with no message forwarding, dynamic resolution of methods, NSInvocation, NSMethodSignature, etc)?

-Mainly, I'm concerned about the performance impact of sending every method call through $oj_msgSend.

-For my code base, the one big benefit of using $oj_msgSend would be the ability to message undefined/null objects and receive a falsey value back.
-However, I'm worried about subtle bugs appearing due to this.

-For example:

-    if ([object isSelected] == [anotherObject isSelected]) {

-    }

-If object is undefined or null, this will result in a comparison of undefined/null to a boolean true/false, which will always fail.

-    if (null == false) {
-       // Code never reached!
-    }

-That said, I'm open to adding an *option* for dynamic dispatch in the future.
+Mainly, I don't use those features.
+I'm not opposed to their addition, as long as there isn't a performance hit.

+That said, oj supports:
+1) null/nil/undefined messaging (returns null)
+2) Using @selector and performSelector: (thus supporting the target/action paradigm)

 ## Instance variables

 By default, a `@property` named `foo` will automatically declare a backing instance variable (ivar) named `_foo`.
-At `+alloc`/`$oj_class_createInstance` time, This ivar will be initialized to one of the following values based on its type:
+At `+alloc`/`$oj.class_createInstance` time, This ivar will be initialized to one of the following values based on its type:

     Boolean, BOOL   -> false